-Inspired by an unexpected encounter with a great horned owl in Vancouver's Stanley Park, husband and wife team Steve and Sandy Pell completed this mural for Hootsuite's new boardroom in just two and a half days.
+Inspired by an unexpected encounter with a great horned owl in Vancouver's Stanley Park, husband and wife team Steve and Sandy Pell completed this mural for Hootsuite's boardroom in just two and a half days.

 05. Bank of China

 Cyprus based illustrator Abi Daker created this gorgeously detailed wall mural for the Bank of China.
 "My attention to detail and strong drawing technique means that my work is ideally suited to creating illustrated maps, panoramic cityscapes and perspective drawings," she explains.
 We love the use of a singular colour with this one.

-07. Twitter UK
+06. Twitter UK

-11. The Audience
+09. The Audience

 This piece is seriously impressive, not only for its scale but for the huge amount of intricate detail.
 Each time we look at it, we find new weird yet wonderful illustration we missed previously.
 How the team who work in this now aptly-named 'fish bowl' office get anything done we'll never know!

-12. Digital Gurus
+10. Digital Gurus

 Google has called upon many talented current designers and creative to bring in a bit of life and energy to its workplaces.
-Kate Moross combined her trademark visuals with the search engine's iconic colours to produce this fresh and exciting mural for Google's New York offices.
+Kate Moross combined trademark visuals with the search engine's iconic colours to produce this fresh and exciting mural for Google's New York offices.

-They commissioned Soulful Creative, a collective of some of the world's most talented and experienced graffiti artists, illustrators, and contemporary artists, who produced this funky masterpiece.
+Design and project management agency NeosCreative wanted an inspirational and unique mural for its new West London office.
+It commissioned Soulful Creative, a collective of some of the world's most talented and experienced graffiti artists, illustrators, and contemporary artists, who produced this funky masterpiece.